toolsdark/emailspooferbot/README.md

-# EmailSender Bot
+# EmailSpoofer Bot

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Welcome to EmailSender Bot, a powerful and versatile tool for sending emails effortlessly.
-Whether you need to send newsletters, notifications, or personalized messages, our bot has you covered.
+Welcome to EmailSpoofer Bot !!
+Email spoofing is a common tactic used by cybercriminals to deceive recipients by sending emails that appear to come from a trusted source.
+These fraudulent emails can lead to phishing attacks, data breaches, and other security threats.
+Protecting yourself and your organization against email spoofing is crucial.

 ## Features